 Crowdsourcing is Great -- Except When It Fails

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There's been a lot of excitement about the marketing technique of crowdsourcing--getting fans and customers to create your marketing content free.
+Opinions expressed by Entrepreneur contributors are their own.There's been a lot of excitement about the marketing technique of crowdsourcing--getting fans and customers to create your marketing content free.
 But the crowd can easily turn into an angry mob--just ask Toyota, which had a recent crowdsourcing disaster.